baozi-technology/baozi-web/content/23-11-2019/index.md

 The FSF considers any of this behaviour harmful to the cause of the Free Software, obviously, even though they do [allow it through their LGPL](https://www.gnu.org/licenses/why-not-lgpl.en.html).

-It can be really odd to choose which feature should be part of the "Community" edition and which one should be part of the "Proprietary" Edition.
+It can feel very arbitrary to choose which feature should be part of the "Community" edition and which one should be part of the "Proprietary" Edition.

 Building proprietary commercial softwares on top of an open-source project can be a deterrent to gathering a community around the core project.
 This strategy is usually supported almost entirely by the company that initially founded the project, and often require raising funds from venture capitalists.